agardnerIT/thekindkeptn/full-tour.md

 - Deploy a service (using `helm upgrade`)
 - Run performance tests (using [locust](https://locust.io)) against this service

+The tutorial will progress in steps:
-Step 1: Automated testing and releases into `qa` and `production` stages Step 2: An approval step will be added to ensure a human must always click "go" before a production release.
+1. Automated testing and releases into `qa` and `production` stages
+2. An approval step will be added to ensure a human must always click "go" before a production release.
-Step 3: Prometheus will then be added to the cluster to monitor the workloads and quality evaluations will be added to ensure no bad build every makes it to production.
+3. Add Prometheus to the cluster to monitor the workloads.
+Add SLO-based quality evaluations to ensure no bad build every makes it to production.
-Step 4: SLO-based quality evaluations will be run in production, post rollout.
-If a bad deployment occurs, the quality gate will fail and remediation actions (rollback?) can easily be actioned.
+4. Add quality evaluations in production, post rollout.
+If a bad deployment occurs, the evaluation will fail and remediation actions (rollback?) can be actioned.

 ## Create New Project